Calgary, Edmonton mayors call potential separatism referendum ‘dangerous’ | Globalnews.ca

-The mayors of Alberta’s two biggest cities say a separation referendum would be “devastating” to their local economies and is a needless distraction during a period in which the country should be focused on unity.
+Alberta’s two big-city mayors say a separation referendum would be “devastating” to their local economies and is a needless distraction during a period in which the country should be focused on unity.

 “It is very dangerous talk,” Edmonton Mayor Amarjeet Sohi said in an interview with The Canadian Press.
 “It is dangerous talk for our economy.
 It’s dangerous talk for our social cohesion.
 It’s going to tear apart communities.”